 Our lawyers have won at trial and settlement millions of dollars for our clients against Erie Insurance in car accident claims by settlement and at trial.
-This page discusses how to deal with Erie in car accident claims and looks at your personal injury claim’s expected settlement compensation payout.
+This page discusses dealing with Erie in car accident claims and looks at your personal injury claim’s expected settlement compensation payout.

-Erie Insurance Group was Erie Insurance was founded in 1925 in, not surprisingly, Erie, Pennsylvania.
+Erie Insurance Group was founded in 1925 in, not surprisingly, Erie, Pennsylvania.
 Initially, the company focused on auto insurance, but over time, it expanded its product offerings to include home, business, and life insurance policies.

 Commonly Asked Questions

 What is it like to settle with Erie Insurance?

 Erie Insurance is certainly not the worst insurance company for victims to go up against in personal injury auto accident cases.
 Erie settles the lion’s share of its cases and is often very reasonable about settlement value after a lawsuit is filed.